What is Materials Science and Engineering (MSEN)?

 How flexible is the MSEN degree plan?
 Can I pursue a minor or certificate without too much difficulty?

-As a smaller department, we have a strict lab course sequence; however, students have the freedom to choose six course electives (3 technical and 3 specialty) to gain knowledge in areas applicable to their interested career paths.
+As a smaller department, we have a strict lab course sequence.
+However, students have the freedom to choose 18 hours of course electives (9 hours of technical and 9 hours of specialty) to gain knowledge in areas applicable to their interested career paths.
 The flexibility to choose electives allows students to add a minor or certificate to their degree plan.

 How does the academic areas of interest (specialization) system work?